NexPlayer/TizenWebOS/ps4_usage.md

 ```

 <div class="alert alert-success hints-alert"><div class="hints-icon"><i class="fa fa-mortar-board"></i></div><div class="hints-container"><p>Please note that replacing the license key is mandatory.
 License key should have been already sent to your inbox or you can request one from support.madrid@nexplayer.com. </p>
 </div></div>

+<div class="alert alert-success hints-alert"><div class="hints-icon"><i class="fa fa-mortar-board"></i></div><div class="hints-container"><p>As for PS5, in order to be able to use NexPlayer's SDK for PS4, a JSON file is needed.
+This JSON file must be hosted in the root of the domain where the application is hosted.
+For example, if the app is hosted in https://example.com/app the JSON file must be accessible from the path https://example.com/userAppId.json.

+Please, contact NexPlayer's support (supportmadrid@nexplayer.com) to request this file.</p>
+</div></div>

 ### Step-by-Step